The Man in the Fallout Shelter: Summary

 Bones asks Booth to look at the penny they found in Lionel’s pocket.
 She scanned it to find out that it was actually a bronze penny minted in 1943, unlike almost all pennies from that time that were made of zinc clad steel to conserve copper for World War II.
-Today, there are just 12 of them and it is worth over $100,000 dollars.
+Today, there are just 12 of them and it is worth over $100,000.
 Dr. Goodman enters telling them that it is time for the results.

 They are all together waiting for the results as the Head of the Jeffersonian and other guys in biohazard suits are running them in a computer and a green light turns on.
 They remove their helmets and one of them tells “Merry Christmas”.
 They all start walking out the Jeffersonian but Temperance stays behind.
 When Booth realizes it he stops and turns to her, she just says: “Go, go have Christmas.
 Wish your boy a Merry Christmas from me,” to which he says: “I’m at Wong Foo’s if you decide you want company.
 Merry Christmas Bones,” and he leaves.

 A young and an elderly woman came in the lab.
 They are Lisa Pearce (granddaughter) and Ivy Gillespie.
 Bones takes them to her office and she starts explaining all that happened.
 Ivy starts crying when she realizes that she wasn't abandoned by Lionel; that he was actually trying to keep his promise to go to Paris.
 But that is not all the happiness that Temperance gave them.
 Lisa wants to be a doctor but can’t afford it, but Brennan gives her and her grandmother Lionel's 1943 bronze penny, worth over $100,000.

 After visiting Booth at Wong Foo's, Bones returns to the lab alone and retrieves several wrapped gifts and cards from an old suitcase; it was previously explained that when her parents went missing around Christmas, Brennan had childishly refused to open their presents to her until they returned - which they never did.
 Sitting alone on the couch with Angela's holographic Christmas tree and leftover decorations still up, Temperance finally opens her parents' gifts to her and smiles through her tears.